 - Confirm the operation and click “Finish” to proceed.

-Decrease and increase space with partition software
+Increase space with safe partition software

 Step 3: Right click C drive and select “Resize/Move Volume” again.
-In the pop-up window, drag the right border rightwards to hold the Unallocated space.
+In the pop-up window, drag the right border rightwards to combine this Unallocated space.

 Step 4: Click Apply on top left to execute, done.
 (All operations only work in virtual mode in advance, real disk partition won’t be changed until click Apply to take effect.)

 Besides decreasing partition and increasing free space of C drive in Windows Server 2016/2019/2022/2012/2008/2003, this software helps you do many other disk partition management operations.